 Roussillon is a rousing show of light Mother Nature puts on daily.
 Every hour spent exploring the ochre cliffs revealed a different shade and shadow of this majestic village.
 While Roussillon is very popular with tourists, it is still possible to find a pensive place along the trail to drink in the many miraculous hues.

 Fontaine de Vaucluse and Les Baux are villages bordering Le Luberon and every bit as fabulous in all their splendor.
 The gushing spring in Fontaine de Vaucluse carves its way peacefully through the valley.
 We spread our blanket on its banks and dined on fresh tapenade and red pepper spread from the market in Les Baux.
 Les Baux left us breathless as we wound our way up to the Medieval castle for a sprawling view of Provence.
-The evidence of this villages’ numerous Renaissance periods were accentuated by the sensational natural landscape.
+The evidence of this village’s numerous Renaissance periods was accentuated by the sensational natural landscape.